Lemonade Development

 The generated AppImage will be located in:

-- build/app-appimage/Lemonade-<version>-<arch>.AppImage
+- build/app-appimage/lemonade-app-<version>-<arch>.AppImage

 The AppImage is a self-contained executable that includes all dependencies and can be run on any Linux distribution without installation.
 Simply make it executable and run it:

-chmod +x build/app-appimage/Lemonade-*.AppImage
+chmod +x build/app-appimage/lemonade-app-*.AppImage

 Platform-Specific Notes